 by Jessica Beaumont

-Jones, Market Program Manager at Sydney Vegan Market, has for ten years been vegan.
+Jones, Market Program Manager at Sydney Vegan Market has been vegan for ten years.
 With kids of their own, a concern for the planet we live on and the attitude of a ‘tree-loving hippy’ (their words, not ours) environmental motivation is certainly something they don’t lack.
 Recently, we chatted with Jones to discuss not only the important subjects of vegan burgers, ice cream and souvlaki, but other hot topics such as single-use plastic, trends in veganism, environmentalism, and the emergence of a thriving vegan community in Sydney.

 A nucleus for Sydney’s vegan scene

 Sydney Vegan Market is the magical amalgamation of all things kind, conscious and eco-friendly in Sydney.
 Offering endless opportunities for eating, drinking, buying, watching, doing and listening, a trip here really is a whole day out in itself.
 On the third Sunday of each month, you’d be crazy to make other plans.